Third-Party API Integration for Websites and Internal Corporate Systems

 • Social Network API Integration: This is one of the most popular areas of integration.
 Consumers often prefer to avoid full sign-up processes on various platforms, opting to identify themselves using their favorite social networks instead.
 As a result, Facebook/Twitter/LinkedIn/Google/Apple log in API integration is relevant for many websites.
 Beyond simple login capabilities, deeper integrations are possible, such as accessing specific content, messaging other users, and more.

-I’ve listed the most popular third-party APIs based on our company’s experience, but studies conducted among developers actively involved in integration paint a similar picture:
+I’ve listed the most popular 3rd-party API examples based on our company’s experience, but studies conducted among developers actively involved in integration paint a similar picture:

 Location, payments and email apis are used by one in three api developers